Car insurance buying guide

 Car insurance cover comes under 3 categories: Third party, Third Party Fire and Theft, and Fully Comprehensive.
 Let’s break these down for you:

-Third Party – This is the most basic of cover that insurance companies can provide you with for the minimum legal requirement.
-It essentially pays for any damage sustained by a third party, their vehicle or their property if you are at fault.
-As an example, if you reverse into someone’s car, the policy would cover the damage to their car.
+Third-Party Insurance – This is the most basic level of cover that insurance companies can provide you with and is the minimum legal requirement in the UK.
+It essentially pays for any damage sustained by a third party, their vehicle and their property in an accident for which you were at fault.
+As an example, if you reverse into someone’s car, the policy would only cover the damage to their car.
 It would not, however, pay for any repairs to your own vehicle or the cost of personal injury to yourself (physiotherapy sessions, etc.)

-Fully Comprehensive – Basically as you can imagine, fully comprehensive cover covers you for all of the above and more.
-It includes cover for you and your car for any injury or damage, even if the accident/damage was your fault.
-Most drivers on the UK’s roads today opt for “fully comp” cover.
-It is the most expensive out of all three (although this isn’t always the case) but due to the extra cover and peace of mind it gives, it is the safer and possibly cheaper option in the long run.
+Fully Comprehensive Insurance – The best (and most popular) cover available, fully comprehensive car insurance covers you for all of the above and more – the main difference here is that it covers you and your car, as well as any third parties (even if you were at fault).
+Most drivers on UK roads today opt for “fully comp” cover.
+It is known to be the most expensive out of all three (although this isn’t always the case) but due to the extra cover and peace of mind it gives, it is the safer and possibly cheaper option in the long run.

 Younger drivers often opt for third party to save money.
 It’s always worth checking the premiums for all levels of cover, though, because you may find that a fully comprehensive policy doesn’t actually cost you much more, in some circumstances, it can even work out cheaper.

 This is because, historically, those who have opted to take out TPO (third party only) or TPFT (third party, fire and theft) cover have been more likely to make a claim.
 This pushes the price of cover up and, in some cases, can make it more expensive than the better, fully comprehensive car insurance available.